 The internship is a semester long, during which time the intern will assist office staff with general administrative duties and be assigned individual projects to complete during the semester.
 Must be computer literate, comfortable working in a hectic environment, have a good phone demeanor and a passion for social justice.

-Send cover letter and resume to adrianainternnlgsf(at)gmail.com with subject line Law 4 The People Internship.
+Send cover letter and resume to contact (at) nlgsf.org with subject line Law 4 The People Internship.

 PAN Administrative Intern / Law Clerk Position

 Applications will be reviewed on a rolling basis.

 The Prisoner Advocacy Network is a volunteer network of California activists, family members, formerly incarcerated people, legal workers, law students, and attorneys.
 Our focus is narrow and specific – supporting people in California’s solitary confinement and similar conditions of isolation such as security housing units (SHUs), administrative segregation, and gender-based segregation.
 We prioritize advocating for jailhouse lawyers and those engaged in political activity.
 We provide non-litigation advocacy for incarcerated people experiencing discrimination, retaliation, and rights violations.
 We gather evidence documenting conditions and trends of treatment in the exceptionally repressive prison environments of solitary and other forms of segregation.

 We are seeking an administrative intern to volunteer at the National Lawyers Guild Office 558 Capp Street, San Francisco, from _____.
 The intern would be able to set your own schedule, ideally overlapping at least one day a week with the PAN Coordinator.
 This is an unpaid position.

 Additionally, you would be required to attend two monthly meetings.
 One is the 2nd Wednesday of the Month 6:30-8pm (rotating between Oakland and SF), the other is 4th Wednesday of the Month 6:30-8pm in San Francisco.